Woodland, California: State and federal representation

-In the United States House of Representatives, Woodland is in California's 4th congressional district.
+In the United States House of Representatives, Woodland is in California's 4th congressional district represented by Democrat Mike Thompson.

 Education

 Woodland Joint Unified School District services ten elementary schools, one charter school, two middle schools, two high schools, one continuation high school and the adult education center in the area.
-In 2015, current Woodland Joint Unified School District Trustees include; Elaine Lytle, President; Tico Zendejas, Vice President; Morgan Childers, Clerk; Sam Blanco III Member; Michael Pyeatt, Member; Dr. Cirenio Rodriguez, Member; and Tania Tafoya, Member.
+In 2025, current Woodland Joint Unified School District Trustees include; Deborah Vautista Zavala, President; Noel Rodriguez, Vice President; Laura Brubaker, Clerk; Bibiana Garcia, Member; Kandice Richardson Fowler, Member; Claudia Rodriguez-Mojica, Member; and Rogelio Villagrana, Member.

 There are several private schools in town.
 They include Woodland Christian School, a former ministry of the LifePointe Church (formerly known as First Baptist), which offers classes for children from preschool through high school; Holy Rosary Parish School, run by Holy Rosary Parish, offers enrollment from preschool to 8th grade; Montessori Children's House offers enrollment from preschool through 6th grade; Woodland Adventist School gives classes from preschool to 8th grade; a private school entitled Abby's School has enrollment for preschool and kindergarten; and Cornerstone Christian Academy, using A.C.E.'s School of Tomorrow curriculum, offers classes for pre-school through high school aged students.

 Yuba Community College District oversees Woodland Community College, a now fully accredited college.

 Media

 The local newspaper of Woodland is the Daily Democrat.
 It was established in 1857 before the City of Woodland was incorporated.
 The Sacramento Bee is also widely read in town.
-The WAVE (Woodland Access Visual Enterprises) Channel 21 is Woodland's Public-access television cable TV station which airs footage from a variety of community activities.
-Some examples are local high school football games, the Yolo County Fair, the Woodland Christmas Parade, as well as televised classes from Woodland Community College Educational-access television program.
+The WAVE (Woodland Access Visual Enterprises) Channel 21 is Woodland's Public-access television cable TV station which airs footage from a variety of community activities, including local high school football games, the Yolo County Fair, the Woodland Christmas Parade, as well as televised classes from Woodland Community College Educational-access television program.
 Anyone from the community is able to air approved content.

 Several movies have also been filmed, at least partially, in Woodland.
 They include the movies Farewell Bender, Blood Sport, Letters from a Killer, and selected scenes from Three Men and a Baby.

-The documentary, Bigger, Faster, Stronger features several scenes in Woodland, and includes interviews with football players from the Woodland Wolves and the Pioneer Patriots.
+The documentary Bigger, Faster, Stronger features several scenes in Woodland, and includes interviews with football players from the Woodland Wolves and the Pioneer Patriots.

-The cast and crew of the HBO series Big Love filmed in Woodland as part of a weeklong filming stint that took them all over Yolo and neighboring counties.
+The cast and crew of the HBO series Big Love filmed in Woodland as part of a week-long filming stint that took them all over Yolo and neighboring counties.

 Infrastructure

 Transportation

 Woodland is served by Yolo County Transportation District commonly termed 'YOLOBUS'.
 There are many routes to and from Downtown Sacramento, Davis, Cache Creek Casino Resort, and other areas of Yolo County.
 Two freeways run through the city, State Route 113 and Interstate 5.
 Surface streets in town run north and south or east and west.
 The roads (especially in the older part of the city) are straight, forming a grid.
+Woodland has also added a transit service called the Beeline by Yolobus that works almost like a rideshare.

 Most transportation is by automobile, though it is common to walk or ride bicycles.